-The Consolidated Entity operates globally, primarily through subsidiary companies established in the markets in which the Consolidated Entity operates.
+The Consolidated Entity operates globally, primarily through subsidiary companies established in the markets in.
 Operating cash flows are used to maintain and expand the Consolidated Entity, as well as to make routine outflows of tax and dividend payments.

 D2 FINANCING FACILITIES & LIQUIDITY